 The shot of tube inside agitating incubator with temperature display in the frame.

 After sectioning and mounting the tissue, allow the mounted slides to thoroughly dry [1] and examine the sections for the presence of grafted human cells under the upright brightfield microscope [2].
-Identify the blue-purple Alu-positive cells [3] and mark the sections containing Alu-positive cells using a marker pen [4].
+Observe the morphology of the stained nuclei in the positive control [3], then identify the blue-purple Alu-positive cells [4] and mark the sections containing Alu-positive cells using a marker pen [5].
 Authors: How would you like JoVE’s voiceover talent to pronounce Alu?

 Shot of dried mounted slides.